garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 ![loss](/images/historydrugs.png)

-As you can see, the training was as expected and although it seems that we are not suffering from overfitting I decided to run the training only for 10 epochs.
+As you can see, the training went as expected and although it seems that it is suffering from overfitting I decided to train only for 10 epochs.{: style="text-align: justify"}

-Let's see how well the model generalizes by trying to predict the activity of the validation set:
+Let's see how well the model generalizes by trying to predict the activity of the validation set:{: style="text-align: justify"}

 {% highlight r %}
 #Prediction over validation